 A firewall is a network security device that grants or rejects network access to traffic flows between an untrusted zone (e.g., the Internet) and a trusted zone (e.g., a private or corporate network).
-The firewall acts as the demarcation point or “traffic cop” in the network, as all communication should flow through it and it is where traffic is granted or rejected access.
-Firewalls enforce access controls through a positive control model, which states that only traffic defined in the firewall policy is allowed onto the network; all other traffic is denied (known as “default deny”).
+It acts as the demarcation point or “traffic cop” in the network, as all communication should flow through it and it is where traffic is granted or rejected access.
+They enforce access controls through a positive control model, which states that only traffic defined in the security policy is allowed onto the network; all other traffic is denied (known as “default deny”).

 ACLs are advantageous due to scalability and high-performance, but cannot read past packet headers, which provides only rudimentary information about the traffic.
 Thus, ACL packet filtering alone does not have the capacity to keep threats out of the network.

 Proxy firewalls can inspect content fully and make access decisions based on more specific, granular information.
 Access control this nuanced is attractive to network administrators, however each application needs its own proxy at the application-level.
-Proxy-firewalled networks also suffer degraded traffic performance and many limitations in application support and general functionality.
+These networks also suffer degraded traffic performance and many limitations in application support and general functionality.
 This ultimately leads to scalability issues that make successful implementation tricky to pull off.
-For this reason, proxy firewalls have not been widely adopted.
-In fact, even at the peak of the proxy firewall's popularity in the 90s, performance and scalability issues limited adoption to select verticals in niche deployments.
+For this reason, proxies have not been widely adopted.
+In fact, even at the peak of their popularity in the 90s, performance and scalability issues limited adoption to select verticals in niche deployments.

 Stateful inspection, or stateful filtering, is regarded as the third generation of firewalls.
 Stateful filtering does two things:

-These properties add more functionality to access control: stateful inspection firewalls have the ability to grant or reject access based not only on port and protocol, but also the packet’s history in the state table.
-When stateful firewalls receive a packet, they check the state table to find if a connection has already been established or if a request for the incoming packet has been made by an internal host.
-If neither is found, the packet’s access becomes subject to the ruling of the firewall security policy.
+These properties add more functionality to access control as they have the ability to grant or reject access based not only on port and protocol, but also the packet’s history in the state table.
+When a packet is received, they check the state table to find if a connection has already been established or if a request for the incoming packet has been made by an internal host.
+If neither is found, the packet’s access becomes subject to the ruling of the security policy.

 Though stateful filtering is scalable and transparent to users, the extra layer of protection adds complexity to network security infrastructure, and stateful firewalls face difficulty in handling dynamic applications such as SIP or H.323.